exasol/public-knowledgebase/Support-and-Services/V8-faq.md

 Exasol Exasol 8 has a different licensing model, which means that the v7.x licenses cannot be used on v8 systems.
 Please get in touch with Exasol Support or your account manager to recieve a new Exasol 8 license.

 ### Will Exasol help us migrate to Exasol 8?
 Exasol will help all customers have a smooth transition to Exasol 8.
-Customers who have booked "Platinum Support Level" and "Cluster Administration Service" will get this service complimentary and free or charge.
+Customers who have booked "Platinum Support Level" or "Cluster Administration Service" will get this service complimentary and free or charge.
 For all others, Exasol is offering a "Exasol 8 Migration Service".

 The “Exasol 8 Migration Service” comprises supporting tasks for the upgrade and migration from a supported Exasol version to the latest v8 and includes the following services during the project phase:
 * Project Management throughout the whole migration